MultiCraft/repixture/mods/rp_mobs/API.md

 ### Dying

-An entity “dies” in Minetest when its HP reaches 0, which instantly removes it and triggers the `on_death` function.
+An entity “dies” in Luanti when its HP reaches 0, which instantly removes it and triggers the `on_death` function.

 We do not like instant removal so this subsystem provides a simple graphical death